Review Solicitation: To Do or Not to Do…

 Most consumers have passed up a business due to their local ratings and reviews.
 Additionally, seventy-seven percent of consumers either “always’ or “regularly” read online reviews when searching for a local business.
 Review solicitation can help you earn these important reviews, but only if done correctly.

-As a multi-location marketer, the value of getting customers to leave reviews on your local business’s Google, Facebook, or Yelp profile is quite evident.
+As a multi-location marketer, the value of generating reviews on your local business’s Google, Facebook, or Yelp profiles is quite evident.
 However, you may not be entirely sure how to do it.

 Is it illegal to solicit reviews?
 How can you get customers to review your business if you can’t even ask them to do so?
 We’ve compiled a list of tips and tricks you can use to garner those reviews without breaking the rules of each platform.

 First, asking for or encouraging customers to leave reviews isn’t illegal.
 Each site that publishes user-generated reviews has varying degrees of what it encourages and frowns upon regarding how your business gets reviews.

 Yelp is the strictest platform when it comes to requesting reviews.
 It dissuades businesses from asking or soliciting reviews in any way.